Gradient-Free Score-Based Sampling Methods with Ensembles: Conclusions

 Furthermore, the implementation of resampling strategies has substantially enhanced the computational efficiency of this method when compared to related gradient-free strategies such as vanilla Föllmer sampling.
 The adaptability of our method to various problem sizes and its ability to integrate domain-specific knowledge (e.g., using prior covariances in geophysical applications) further underscore its practical utility.

 The ideas presented here are however not without challenges and warrant further investigation.
+As demonstrated across our experiments, the efficiency of our method and the required ensemble size are dependent on the dimensionality of the target distribution, a common characteristic of Monte Carlo-based approaches.
 The scalability to very high-dimensional problems remains a challenge that is rooted in the obvious curse of dimensionality.
 While our strategy of utilizing Ornstein-Uhlenbeck processes defined by prior information has shown promise, additional research is needed to optimize for such scenarios.
 In other Bayesian inference scenarios, priors may be relatively uninformative, which could limit the utility of the Ornstein-Uhlenbeck processes.
+In such cases, it would be advantageous to discover local structure in the posterior rather than relying on global structure from the prior.
 Other works have approached this problem by training neural network models of the score, but those methods require taking gradients of the log posterior.
 It remains a challenge to build a completely gradient-free method that also works in high dimensions while remaining computationally efficient.